 You’ve probably also heard that children can tell when you’re faking it.
-Children are very tuned into our cues, especially those that are hard to control, like tone of voice, muscle tension, patterns of eye contact, etc.
+Children are very tuned in to our cues, especially those that are hard to control, like tone of voice, muscle tension, and patterns of eye contact.

 The first step to effectively soothing a baby is to soothe yourself.
 This is one of the reasons that Magda Gerber advocated approaching a crying baby slowly, to give you time to calm yourself, assess the situation, and prevent your body language from amplifying the baby’s distress.